The Monthly Efficiency Upgrade: The 60-Minute Ritual That Turns 3% Monthly Gains Into $14K–$21K in Annual Profit

 Every improvement is tracked for 30 days

-Results documented in efficiency log
+Results documented in an efficiency log

-Without measurement infrastructure, you’re guessing.
-With measurement, you’re compounding.
+The difference: random improvement vs. systematic compounding.
+Without measurement infrastructure, you’re guessing; with measurement, you’re compounding.

 Let’s be precise about what monthly efficiency upgrades create vs. traditional “big improvement” approaches.